Substitute Care

 The TAC is only able to fund substitute care during the first 12 weeks following the client's transport accident.

-If further support is required by an elderly or disabled family member beyond the first 12 weeks following the client's transport accident, refer to the Department of Health and Ageing - Home and Community Care (HACC) Program and the Commonwealth Carelink Centres for information regarding government programs and community support services.
+If further support is required by an elderly or disabled family member beyond the first 12 weeks following the client's transport accident, refer to the Department of Health and Aged Care - Commonwealth Home Support Programme (CHSP) and the MyAged Care website for information regarding government programs and community support services.

 In relation to substitute care services what will the TAC not fund?